University of Illinois Graduate College - Diffenbaugh Fellowships for Students from Missouri

 - Nomination Form, as completed by the nominating official (either the Department Head or the Director of Graduate Studies).
 Regarding the Nomination Statement on the second page of the form, the nominating official should keep in mind that the Diffenbaugh review panel is multidisciplinary and may consist of representatives from the sciences, humanities, engineering, social sciences, fine arts, or professional programs.
 Panelists will rely on the Nomination Statement to explain what counts for intellectual merit and academic achievement within the nominee's discipline, and they will use the statement as a key resource in their attempt to compare that nominee with other nominees from across campus.
 It is therefore best to explain, in detail, why the department wishes to nominate this student, and it is best to use concrete, quantified measures whenever possible to characterize the nominee’s accomplishments.
 Also, if there are any oddities or weaknesses in the applicant’s record, it’s best to address those directly.

 - Submit a copy of the department's letter offering admission to the student.

 - Submit a copy of the following documents from the student's application for admission:

 - Statement of purpose.

 - Note: Do not send any other materials (thesis, writing sample, etc.).

 - CV (maximum three pages, with at least 11 point font and one-inch margins).

-- Research proposal, complete with research question, hypothesis (if applicable), literature review/significance, preliminary research, methodology, and timeline.
+- For students in research-oriented programs: Submit a research proposal, complete with research question, hypothesis (if applicable), literature review/significance, preliminary research, methodology, and timeline.
 Proposals must be a maximum of three pages, in 12 point Times New Roman, double-spaced, and with one-inch margins.
 Proposals should be written in jargon-free language and should be accessible to the lay reader.

 - References Cited, if applicable (maximum one page, single-spaced, 12 point font, one-inch margins).